Sunrise and Morning Tour

 Our tours are not private.
 Usually, we get 2 to 3 people in a group.
 But we also accept other guests, who are interested in joining with our group.

-Our tour includes lots of information about Tibet, Buddhist culture and the living conditions of Tibetan people in Nepal.
+Our tour includes lots of information about Tibet, Buddhist culture and Tibetan people living in Nepal.

 Also how well Tibetans have preserved their rich Buddhist cultural heritage in Nepal as refugees.
 Our guide will give an informed explanation during the tour and will welcome questions from our guests as well.